mjseaman/dev_bootcamp_phase3_prep/README.md

 My Motivation
 -------------

 After experiencing the jarring shift from Sinatra to Rails, I've decided to create a prep sheet for future [Dev Bootcamp](http://devbootcamp.com/) boots.
-The hope is they'll  be better prepared to make the shift than those before them.
+The hope is they'll  be better prepared to make the switch than those before them.

 Contribution is Encouraged